There's one question that seems to divide people when it comes to smoking the brisket fat side: should you cook brisket fat side up or down?

-In order to compensate, you have to baste the brisket every time you turn it.
+To compensate, you have to baste the brisket every time you turn it.

 You will lose less moisture in a good smoker by just letting the brisket sit than you will by flipping and basting.

-Also, if you choose to cook the brisket with the fat side up initially, you may still get meat that is stuck to the grill grate - leaving you no better off than if you had been cooking fat side up the entire time.
+Also, if you choose to cook the brisket with the fat side up initially, you may still get meat that is stuck to the grill grate - leaving you no better off than if you had been cooking the fat side up the entire time.

-So start with the fat side down.
+So start cooking the fat side down.

 Should You Cook Brisket Fat Side Up or Down?

-Not only do you protect the meat from drying out, but smoking with the fat side down also yields a more evenly cooked brisket.
+Not only do you protect the meat from drying out, but smoking with the side down also yields a more evenly cooked brisket.

-It's not just about which method better suits your quest for the perfect brisket - the science of cooking leads to the fat side down being the champion when it comes to smoking beef brisket as well.
+It's not just about which method better suits your quest for the perfect brisket - the science of cooking leads to the side down being the champion when it comes to smoking beef brisket as well.

 “Some foods will improve your meal, your mood, your day, your buttered noodles.
-Brisket will improve your life.” -Stephanie Pierson, author
+Brisket will improve your life.”

 First is if you have a horizontal offset smoker where the highest temperatures are at the top.
-In that case, cooking with the fat side up may be better - though you'll sacrifice some bark.
+In that case, cooking with the side up may be better - though you'll sacrifice some bark.

 Next, if you operate a vertical offset smoker and cook on one of the ends closest to the firebox, turning may make more sense.